roc-lang/roc/www/content/tutorial.md

 Besides being built into the compiler, the builtin modules are different from other modules in that:

 - They are always imported.
 You never need to add them to `imports`.
 - All their types are imported unqualified automatically.
-So you never need to write `Num.Nat`, because it's as if the `Num` module was imported using `imports [Num.{ Nat }]` (the same is true for all the other types in the `Num` module.
+So you never need to write `Num.Nat`, because it's as if the `Num` module was imported using `imports [Num.{ Nat }]` (the same is true for all the other types in the `Num` module).

 ### [App Module Header](#app-module-header) {#app-module-header}